coolbeans201/GreatTechBlogPosts/README.md

 [The Mon-ifesto Part 3: Alert Response and Post-Mortem](https://medium.com/capital-one-tech/the-mon-ifesto-part-3-alert-response-and-post-mortem-cd227c684ac0) - Postmortems are an underappreciated aspect of monitoring and incident management, but they're very relevant to helping ensure that issues suppress themselves in the future

+[Delta Lake transaction logs explained](https://medium.com/capital-one-tech/delta-lake-transaction-logs-explained-6b5f036e64e2) - A helpful guide to understanding what _delta_log can be used for

 ### Chick-fil-A

 [Enterprise Architecture at Chick-fil-A](https://medium.com/chick-fil-atech/enterprise-architecture-at-chick-fil-a-41bc263cf81d) - A great view of how important architecture can be in the restaurant industry.